jrmunga15/eyeexercise/README.md

 This was an exercise designed to see if the eyes could follow the position of the mouse.
 Both eyes have to follow the mouse simultaneously.

 ## How to Run:
-In order to run, it is necessary to save the code and insert it into a new browser.
-You can use the two buttons to add a Pacman and start the game.
-The different Pacmen will bounce off the screen's borders, and they will move faster if you click on the "start game" button several times.
+In order to run, move the mouse on the screen to see if the two eyeballs follow the mouse wherever it goes.

 ## Roadmap:
-I would like to improve by adding different colors to the Pacmen every so often.
-This could make the program more dynamic.
-It would also be interesting to add an option to delete the Pacmen if the user clicks on them with the mouse.
+An option to add a third eye will be included.
+This option will allow the user to have a more dynamic experience.
+It would also be interesting to choose the different eye colors and positions according to the user's preference.

 ## License